Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy: Main results

-provides asymptotic $100\%$ certainty interval for $H(f)$. \\ To construct $L_n$ we proceed as follows.
+To construct $L_n$ we proceed as follows.
 Assume that there exists a sequence $\{\mathbb{I}_n\}_{n\geq1}$ of strictly nondecreasing compact subsets of $\mathbb{I}$, such that {\rm(}for the estimation of the support $\mathbb{I}$ we may refer to \cite{DevroyeWise1980} and the references therein{\rm)}.
 Furthermore, suppose that there exists a sequence {\rm(}possibly random{\rm)} $\{\zeta_n(\mathbb{I}_n)\},n=1,2,\dots,$ converging to $\zeta(\mathbb{I})$ in the sense that

 Observe that the statement (\ref{Chap3-unif-equa}) is satisfied when the choice is considered.
 Consequently, we may define the quantity $L_n$ displayed in the statement (\ref{Chap3-c-i-equa}) by

 \end{remark} \begin{remark} A practical choice of $\gamma_{n}$ is $\beta (\log n)^{-\alpha}$ where $\beta>0$ and $\alpha\geq 0$.
 In the case of the density which is bounded away from $0$, $\alpha$ is equal to $0$. \end{remark}